beyondhack/github_analytics/README.md

 **⚠️ Important**:
 - Never commit your `.env.local` file to git (it's already in `.gitignore`)
-- Keep your token private and secure
+- Keep your tokens and secrets private and secure
-- The token only needs read access to public data
+- The tokens only need read access to public data
+- OAuth is recommended as it distributes rate limits across users

 ## 📖 Usage